onoufriosm/redux-setup-guide/README.md

 # State management with Redux

 This project serves as a guide to structure Redux for a react app.
-The goal is to setup Redux in such way that it will cover most (over 90%) of your api needs.
+The goal is to setup Redux in such way that it will cover most (over 90%) of our api needs.

 > #### _Like this guide?_ **Show your support by giving a :star:**

-**Note:** This code is nearly complete (See [Coming soon](#coming-soon)).
-It is functional and can be used as is or serve as inspiration.
-Some actions (delete, create) for multiple entities might not work as expected yet.

 ---